 Make stunning videos really easilyTry Biteable for free

-We’ve all seen those “company core values” posters laden with nice-sounding words that seemed to have zero effect on day-to-day operations.
+We’ve all seen those “company core values” posters laden with nice-sounding words that have zero effect on day-to-day operations.
 Too often, the act of creating core values is seen as a formality that has little to no actual impact on the business.

 What are company core values?

 When it comes to creating core values, there are a few easy mistakes to make.
 When you think you’ve come up with a good set of company values, do a sanity check to make sure you haven’t stumbled into one of these common pitfalls.

 Basic moral principles

 The solution here is to be more specific.
-Refine your company values statement to reflect exactly what high quality or hard work looks like for your company, so that anyone who reads your core values understands what that value looks like in action.
+Refine your core values statement to reflect exactly what high quality or hard work looks like in action for your company.

 Hard to remember

-As such, it’s wise to keep your organizational values relatively short and sweet.
+Keep your core values relatively short and sweet.

-Ultimately, your company core values act as a guidepost for making decisions at every level of your organization.
+Ultimately, your company core values act as a guidepost for making decisions at every level of your business.

 Explicitly stated core values also help your business attract the right people.
 Being skilled doesn’t always make a person a good fit for your company.
 And candidates assess your business just as much as you assess them.
 Clear core values help both you and your candidates determine if a working relationship is a good fit.

-What to consider when crafting your own
+Creating core values: What to consider when crafting your own

 Remember that your core values need to guide your business decisions and ultimately make your company more successful.
 Your company core values should reflect who your business serves, what your company delivers, and the overall environment of your industry.